Normal processing time

 Read more about biometrics here.

-If you have submitted an online application form, you must have your biometric features recorded no later than 14 days after you submitted your application.
+You must have your biometric features recorded no later than 14 days after you submitted your application.

-If you are unable to have your biometric features recorded within the time limit of 14 days, because you are unable to book an appointment at a Danish diplomatic mission, you can inform us by email of the appointed time you will have your biometrics recorded.
+If you are unable to have your biometric features recorded within the time limit of 14 days, because you are unable to book an appointment at a Danish diplomatic mission, you can inform us of the appointed time you will have your biometrics recorded.
 This way you can avoid having your application rejected.

-You are are submitting the application abroad
+You are abroad

-If you submit an printable application form, you can have your biometric features recorded at a Danish diplomatic mission or an application centre in the country, where you reside.
+You can have your biometric features recorded at a Danish diplomatic mission or an application centre in the country, where you reside.

 See the Ministry of Foreign Affairs’ list of diplomatic missions or application centres where you can have your biometric features recorded